-Karen Lowrie is an Associate Director for EAC.
-Since the 1990’s, she has managed projects for both the National Center for Neighborhood and Brownfields Redevelopment and the Center for Transportation Safety, Security and Risk.
-Specific projects have included assessing socioeconomic impacts of large contaminated sites, building local capacity for urban neighborhood planning, addressing health and risk issues with community-based health interventions, producing training videos, and developing a brownfields manual for community-based organizations.
-Dr. Lowrie also serves as a Facilitator of the New Jersey Health Impact Collaborative, where she conducts health impact analyses and works with local municipalities on community-based approaches to advancing health objectives.
-She is the Managing Editor of the international journal Risk Analysis.
-She also teaches traditional and online classes in urban neighborhood redevelopment, environmental planning, and transportation security, and has published numerous articles in popular and peer-reviewed publications.
+Karen Lowrie is Associate Director for EAC.
+After earning her Ph.D. in urban planning at the Bloustein School in the mid-1990’s, she managed projects for both the National Center for Neighborhood and Brownfields Redevelopment and the Center for Transportation Safety, Security and Risk prior to the formation of EAC.
+Specific past projects have included assessing socioeconomic impacts of large contaminated sites, building local capacity for urban neighborhood planning, addressing health and risk issues with community-based health interventions, producing training videos on security risks, and developing a brownfields redevelopment manual for community-based organizations.
+More recently, she has led studies of land preservation innovation diffusion, and has conducted health impact assessments related to built environment projects and climate-change mitigation policy and actions.
+Dr. Lowrie also serves as a Facilitator of the New Jersey Health Impact Collaborative, where she conducts training for professionals in health-in-all-policies and focuses on community-based approaches to advancing health objectives.
+She is the Managing Editor of the Journal of Planning Education and Research.
+She also teaches graduate classes on the intersection of urban planning and public health and has published book chapters and numerous articles in popular and peer-reviewed publications.